-At Ovintiv, we are committed to developing our resource efficiently and sustainably, while also generating durable returns for our shareholders.
-We are making strides that stretch much further than just financial results.
+We continued our track record of strong Board oversight and seeking feedback from our shareholders through our annual outreach program.
 Our commitment to being a responsible producer remains resolute and will continue to be a cornerstone of our business.
-We believe that fostering a culture of innovation, engaging with our external stakeholders and workforce, adhering to the highest standards of conduct and setting measurable near-term targets, supports both the sustainability of our business and also drives better corporate outcomes.
+We believe that fostering a culture of innovation, engaging with our external stakeholders and workforce, adhering to the highest standards of conduct, and setting measurable near-term targets supports the sustainability of our business and drives better corporate outcomes.
+Our ongoing strategic board refreshment process led to four new directors in 2021-2024, two of which were added in the past two years, bringing a balance of tenure, age, background, and perspective.